oruscam/lspiv-guidelines/Guidelines_EN.md

 Inadequate lighting can significantly compromise image quality, affecting the accuracy of LSPIV analysis.
 The most relevant issues include:

-1.  <u>Inconsistent lighting:</u> Both spatial and temporal variations in lighting conditions can significantly affect LSPIV results.
+1.  *Inconsistent lighting:* Both spatial and temporal variations in lighting conditions can significantly affect LSPIV results.
 Spatial variations, such as shadows or transitions between bright and dark areas in the measurement region ([Figure A.4.12](#figA412)), may be interpreted as static patterns during processing, biasing results toward zero velocities in these regions.
 Temporal variations, such as clouds intermittently covering the sun, can make it difficult to consistently identify tracers throughout the video.
 Although some of these issues can be partially corrected during image processing, it is always preferable to avoid them during recording to ensure more accurate and reliable results.

 <a id="figA412"></a>
 <p align="center">